Vagus Nerve Stimulation for Fibromyalgia

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators.

-What data supports the effectiveness of the treatment Transauricular vagus nerve stimulation (taVNS) for fibromyalgia?
+What evidence suggests that transauricular vagus nerve stimulation (taVNS) is effective for fibromyalgia?

 This trial is for individuals with fibromyalgia, a condition characterized by widespread musculoskeletal pain.
 Participants should be diagnosed with fibromyalgia or myofascial pain syndrome to qualify.